HugeCoderGuy/HugeCoderGuy/README.md

 I've done quite a few projects between work and school that aren't captured here.
 Examples that come to mind are:
-* Working on substages of a compiler for the optimization of embedded systems through register allocation and instruction scheduling
+* (C++) Working on substages of a compiler for the optimization of embedded systems through register allocation and instruction scheduling.
+[Code here!](https://github.com/HugeCoderGuy/Embedded_Optimization_Course/blob/main/vliwSched.cpp)
-* Nodal simulation of three dimensions thermal systems to find steady state conditions
+* (Python) Network simulation and implementation of distance vector and Dijkstra's algorithms for topology convergence.
-* Drivers and parsers for in house firmware coms protocols to assist with data collection and testing
+* Drivers and parsers for in house firmware coms protocols to assist with data collection and testing.

 However, a lot of that stuff is done between work and school.
 Here are some examples of projects I've done mostly because I thought they'd be fun
 ## Some (fun) Things I've Worked on: